laxeye/zga/README.md

 Examples:

-Perform all steps (read qc, read trimming and merging, assembly, CheckM assesment with default (bacterial) marker set, DFAST annotation) and use 4 threads, where possible:
+Perform all steps: read qc, read trimming and merging, assembly, CheckM assesment with default (bacterial) marker set, DFAST annotation and use 4 CPU threads where possible:

 `zga.py -1 R1.fastq.gz -2 R2.fastq.gz --threads 4 -o my_assembly`

-or use SPAdes and provide it with paired-end and nanopore reads of archaeal genome (Checfkm will use archaeal markers)
+or use SPAdes and provide it with paired-end and nanopore reads of archaeal genome (CheckM will use archaeal markers)

 `zga.py -1 R1.fastq.gz -2 R2.fastq.gz --nanopore MiniION.fastq.gz -a spades --threads 4 --domain archaea -o my_assembly`

-or from Nanopore reads only using unicycler
+or from Nanopore reads using only unicycler

 `zga.py --nanopore MiniION.fastq.gz -o nanopore_assembly`